 Crime, political issues and road accidents were the major causes of violent death in Nigeria in 2022 while market issues, oil production and distribution contributed to the lowest number of fatalities.

 • 2.1.
 Crime

-.Nigeria is considered to be a country with a high lives in criminal activities (Figure 2), against 7,527 in 2021.
+Nigeria is considered to be a country with a high level of crime.
+In 2022, Nigeria lost about 7,031 lives in criminal activities (Figure 2), against 7.527 in 2021.